Home | Who We Are | What We Support | Library | Events | Donations | Store

 This video (07:54) about Kenosis Spirit Keepers was created by Jacob Devaney (courtesy of Culture Collective).

 Kenosis Spirit Keepers provides indigenous "bridge builders" in the Americas, who have shared interests, parallel traditions or overlapping geographic roots, ways to connect with each other on an intimate, small group level.
-Through these interchanges it is our intent that indigenous traditions are strengthened and sustained.
+Through ceremonial time in sacred sites and interchanges it is our intent that indigenous traditions are strengthened and sustained.

-During the Summer 2008 journey, Hopi elder Harold Joseph spoke to Q'ero community leaders who were traveling with us, "You are my brothers and sisters!
+During the Summer 2008 journey, Hopi Wisdom Keeper Harold Joseph spoke to Q'ero spiritual leaders who were traveling with us, "You are my brothers and sisters!
 When I am at home and pray for rain for my corn, I pray for your corn..."
-See more photos of this journey and others.
+See a video from this journey.

 This program is open to any other travelers who are interested and wish to support indigenous wisdom.
 Details available on our Events page.
 A portion of the program tuition is tax-deductible and goes to support Kenosis Spirit Keepers programs.

-We ask your assistance in gathering funds to fully support all Spirit Keepers for 2011 and beyond.
+We ask your assistance in gathering funds to fully support all Spirit Keepers Journey sponsorships.
 These are annual programs.
 Donate now.

 Young Adult Sponsorship Program